nerzhul/searchserver/README.md

 SearchServer supports OpenSearch then you can add it as a browser search engine.

+# Prerequisites
+* PostgreSQL 9.5 or greater
+* Elasticsearch 1.0 or higher

 # How to install
 * Install NodeJS & npm